 Note: the Council won’t spray verges that have been landscaped by the resident.
 Once a verge is landscaped it is the resident’s responsibility to maintain the verge.

 Verge planting approval

-Alternatively, you can download and complete the Application to Landscape a Verge Form
+Alternatively, you can download and complete the Authorisation to Landscape a Verge – Application Form & Conditions

 1. Plant selection